 In October 2016, the member states of the International Civil Aviation Organization made the historic decision to adopt a global market-based measure for aviation emissions.
 This scheme, the Carbon Offsetting and Reduction Scheme for International Aviation – more commonly known as CORSIA – is the culmination of many years of work at ICAO, with the support of the industry.

-As the name suggests, CORSIA is a global offsetting scheme, whereby airlines and other operators will offset any growth in CO2 emissions above 2020 levels.
-This means that aviation’s net CO2 emissions will be stabilsed while other emissions reduction measures (such as technology, sustainable aviation fuel, operations and infrastructure options) are pursued.
-You can read more about offsetting and the other economic measures that were considered by ICAO here.
+As the name suggests, CORSIA is a global offsetting scheme, whereby airlines and other aircraft operators will offset any growth in CO2 emissions above 2020 levels.
+This means that aviation’s net CO2 emissions will be stabilised, while other emissions reduction measures, such as technology, sustainable aviation fuel, operations and infrastructure options, are pursued.

 CORSIA only applies to international flights.
 Domestic emissions fall under the purview of another UN agency, the UNFCCC, and are covered by the Paris Agreement.

-During the initial stages, CORSIA will only apply to international flights between states that have volunteered to take part from the outset, meaning that all other international flights to and from states that have not volunteered will be exempt.
+During the initial phases, CORSIA will only apply to international flights between states that have volunteered to take part, meaning that international flights to and from states that have not volunteered will be exempt.

 During the mandatory stage, which begins in 2027, CORSIA will cover all international flights (including those travelling to or from states that had not volunteered for the early phases).
 There will, however, be some small exceptions:

-- Least Developed Countries, Small Island Developing States and Landlocked Developing Countries (what states are covered by these definitions are set by the UN).
-However, these states can volunteer if they wish (and some have, showing great climate and aviation leadership);
+- Least developed countries, small island developing states and landlocked developing countries (the United Nations directs which states are covered by these definitions).
+However, these states can volunteer if they wish (and some have, showing great climate and aviation leadership)

-The number of volunteering states has been positive and the industry has been working hard to encourage as many as possible to volunteer before offsetting requirements begin after 2020.
+States which represent the vast majority of aviation activity have volunteered, and the industry continues to work hard to encourage as many states as possible to volunteer before offsetting requirements begin after 2020.
 You can see which states have volunteered to participate in the early stages here.

-As things stand, well over 80% of CO2 emissions growth over 2020 levels will be covered by the scheme and industry is hopeful that more states will volunteer as the technical requirements become clearer as we approach 2020.
+At the moment just under 80% of CO2 emissions growth over 2020 levels will be covered by the scheme, and the industry is hopeful that more states will volunteer as the technical requirements become clearer.